eXist-db/docker-existdb/README.md

 or if you omitted the `-d` flag earlier press `CTRL-C` inside the terminal showing the exist logs.

 ### Interacting with the running container
-You can interact with a running container as if it were a regular linux host, the name of the container in these examples is `exist`:
+You can interact with a running container as if it were a regular linux host (without a shell in our case).
+The name of the container in these examples is `exist`:

 ```bash
 # Using java syntax on a running eXist instances